 According to the Insurance Information Institute, a variety of demographic factors impact the price of your insurance premiums, including age, gender, education level, income, credit score, driving habits, where you park, where you live, what type of vehicle you drive, and driving history.
 Every insurer on the market assesses these factors to determine the risk you pose of causing an accident or opening a claim – Section VI.A for steps to follow at the scene of an accident.

 The National Highway Traffic Safety Administration NHTSA also reports that, within each vehicle category, different models pose higher or lower costs of repairs, depending on the varying prices of parts between manufacturers.
 Typically, German cars have the most expensive parts and are often slightly more expensive to insure than their Japanese and American counterparts.
 If you’re shopping for your next car, review the NHTSA report to see which models pose lower costs of repairs, and you’ll likely get better insurance rates by choosing from those models.
-Trent points out 6 other reasons that you could be paying even more for your luxury vehicle than you ever imagined.

 When you obtain rate quotes from various insurers, most will ask you to answer detailed questions about these categories.
 It’s best to answer as honestly as possible, but where you’re unsure, you’ll likely get a better rate quote if you fall on the conservative side.
 Will you be driving more or less than 3,000 miles per year?
 Will you use your vehicle primarily for pleasure, weekend-only driving, or will you use it for your daily commute and weekend errands?
 Do you plan to keep it in your garage or park it on the street?
 The answers to these questions will affect your rates.
 If and when you do end up filing a claim, your insurer will document your car’s mileage, see if it compares with what you’ve reported, and adjust your rates accordingly.